DarioPrazeres/myOdooModules/articles/tests.md

 Em Odoo, testes unitários são fundamentais para garantir a integridade do código, e o framework oferece uma estrutura pronta para realizá-los usando o módulo `unittest`.
 Vou te mostrar um exemplo básico de como escrever um teste unitário em Odoo.
+### Conceitos de Testes em UnitTest in python:
+- test fixture:
+A test fixture represents the preparation needed to perform one or more tests, and any associated cleanup actions.
+This may involve, for example, creating temporary or proxy databases, directories, or starting a server process.

+- test case
+A test case is the individual unit of testing.
+It checks for a specific response to a particular set of inputs. unittest provides a base class, TestCase, which may be used to create new test cases.

+- test suite
+A test suite is a collection of test cases, test suites, or both.
+It is used to aggregate tests that should be executed together.

+- test runner
+A test runner is a component which orchestrates the execution of tests and provides the outcome to the user.
+The runner may use a graphical interface, a textual interface, or return a special value to indicate the results of executing the tests.

+Os métodos de teste devem começar com `test_`
 ### Passos para criar um teste unitário no Odoo:

 1. **Crie o arquivo de teste**:
    Odoo organiza os testes em uma pasta chamada `tests` dentro de cada módulo.
 O arquivo de teste geralmente é chamado de `test_<algo>.py`.
 Exemplo: